one-commercial-partner/OCPScale/docs/Azure/BootCamps/HybridCloud/01_HybridCloud_IdentityLab01_ADConnect.md

 * **West US 2**
 * **West Central**

-## Task 1 - Setup an IaaS Virtual Machine via Azure CLI
+## Exercise 1 - Setup an IaaS Virtual Machine via Azure CLI

 In this task you use the Azure CLI to create an Azure Virtual Machine running Windows Server 2019.